swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 * For now remove `startingChildTasksOn` from `withTaskGroup` since this is only doable with Custom Executors which are pending review still.
 * Move `Task.withCancellationHandler` to a top level function `withTaskCancellationHandler` which reads more logically, as it does not create a task by itself.
 * Make `group.spawn` return `TaskGroup.Spawned` that serves both the purpose of knowing if the task was `spawned.successfully` and also obtaining the `Task.Handle` of a successfully spawned task.
 Thanks to Paulo Faria for reminding us to revisit this topic.
+* The spawn parameter `overridingPriority` has been renamed to `priority` not to confuse existing users on Apple platforms where "override" has the specific meaning more similar to what we call "priority escalation".
+* Task group `spawn` now always spawns a child task rather than only when the group is not cancelled.
+* Task groups gain `spawnUnlessCancelled -> Bool` which explains the semantics intended by the previous spawn signature more clearly.
+The returned value is just a boolean signalling if the spawn was successfully or not.
+* Some functions were accepting `Task.Priority?` which is unnecessary because we have `.unspecified`, so those functions now accept `Task.Priority` defaulting it to `.unspecified`

 ### Pitch changes